Subnautica 2 guide: 15 tips to help you ...

 Manage food carefully and keep emergency supplies

 Food spoils in Subnautica 2.
-Catching and cooking two dozen fish at once sounds efficient until half of it rots in your inventory before you eat it.
-The better approach, according to GameSpot, is catching what you need plus a small buffer.
-Fish are plentiful enough that you don't need to hoard.
+Catching and cooking two dozen fish at once sounds efficient until half rots in your inventory before you eat it.
+The better approach: catch what you need plus a small buffer.
+Fish are plentiful enough that hoarding isn't necessary.

-Separately, always reserve a few inventory slots for emergency supplies: extra food, water, a first aid item, and an Air Bladder.
-These are for situations where an expedition runs long or a creature forces you into an unplanned retreat.
-Losing those slots to extra resources you don't need yet is a mistake that tends to hurt at the worst possible moment.
+Always reserve a few inventory slots for emergency supplies: extra food, water, a first aid item, and an Air Bladder.
+These are for situations where an expedition runs long or a creature forces an unplanned retreat.
+Losing those slots to extra resources you don't need yet is a mistake that hurts at the worst possible moment.

 Reserve slots for emergencies